tinymce/tinymce-docs/_includes/configuration/media_poster.md

 ### `media_poster`

-This options allows you disable the `Poster` input field in the media dialog.
+To remove the `Poster` input field in the media dialog, set this option to `false`.

 **Type:** `Boolean`